-Genworth (GNW) Financial Inc., the mortgage guarantor and life insurer, said Chief Executive OfficerMichael Fraizer resigned after shares plunged more than 80 percent since the end of 2006.
+Genworth (GNW:US) Financial Inc., the mortgage guarantor and life insurer, said Chief Executive OfficerMichael Fraizer resigned after shares plunged more than 80 percent since the end of 2006.

 Chief Financial OfficerMartin Klein was named acting CEO, the Richmond, Virginia-based insurer said yesterday in a statement.